 Of the eight Ivy League institutions, Harvard is the first to make the SAT Subject Tests optional and we would certainly not be surprised if other Ivy League colleges followed them down this road as well.
 We recently wrote about how some consider Harvard “the Stanford of the East.”
 Well, Stanford previously made SAT Subject Tests optional (as did the UC system and the University of Chicago).

 So now you might be wondering…just because Harvard doesn’t require that students submit results for any of the twenty SAT Subject Tests offered, does that mean students shouldn’t submit results?
 Absolutely not!
 Submit, submit, submit.
-If you have great scores on SAT Subjects, let colleges like Harvard know.
+Even if SAT Subject Tests are no longer a hard requirement, if you have great scores on SAT Subjects, let colleges like Harvard know.
 Without question.
 Optional means submit anyway.